Last Updated on February 26, 2021 by Jim Ferri

 How to Get to Accettura:

+If you’re searching for family in Italy, you may go to Accettura.
 The easiest and fastest way to reach Accettura is by car.
 From Rome the drive is approximately 4 hours; from Naples approximately 2½ hours.

 There is no train service to Accettura, although you can travel via train and bus from Rome ($40-117 / 6 ½ hours via Potenza).
 There is, however, only one scheduled bus per day between Potenza and Accettura.
 The bus from Rome ($16-22) takes approximately 8 hours.